kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/04 - Should librarians restart civilization—or someone else.md

 Math to predict the future?
 I guess if you have the state of every particle in the universe and a quantum computer the size of Jupiter, you could predict the future with just math.

 And weather forecasts use math, technically.
 Even AI inference is just math.
-And we can predict the stock market, epidemic
+And we can predict the stock market, epidemics, social media trends all from previous patterns.